 Citing your sources is a good thing !

-Not citing your sources
+Not citing your sources is indefensible!

-OK to use common knowledge - facts that can be found in numerous places and are likely to be
+OK to use common knowledge - facts that can be found in numerous places and are likely to be known by a lot of people.

-person's ideas, opinions, theories, statistics facts or spoken
+Not OK to use another person's ideas, opinions, theories, statistics facts or spoken words which are not common knowledge.

-buck (n.) – dollar, profit
+buck (N) – dollar, profit

 “Media reporters have pointed out that paragraphs in my Time column this week bear close similarities to paragraphs in Jill Lepore’s essay in the April 23 issue of The New Yorker.
 They are right.
 I made a terrible mistake.
 It is a serious lapse and one that is entirely my fault.
 I apologize unreservedly to her, to my editors at Time, and to my readers.” — Fareed Zakaria